 But half-an-hour into Spasojevic's morally dark and difficult A Serbian Film there occurs a moment whose symbolism struck me as impossible to ignore, one that is further developed in the sequence that follows.
 The moment in question occurs after Milos arrives at the location of his first day of filming on the porno art movie he has signed up to star in.
 The car he arrived in pulls away to leave him standing, awkward and motionless, being silently observed from by an equally static figure dressed in the uniform of the Special Police and holding a small HD camcorder.
 It's at this point that the easy naturalism of the preceding scenes switches to something more stylised and composed – the cameraman seems to appear from nowhere and there is almost the sense that Milos has not so much stepped out of the car as into an alternative reality.
 The real-world symbolism is almost blatant here – as an apprehensive Milos enters the seemingly deserted Home for Abandoned and Orphaned Children, the camera operator is joined by an identically dressed companion and the two become a pair of walking security cameras, representatives of the (police) state who record every movement of their targeted subject under the direction of a mysterious but powerful employer.*

-In the current resurgence of greed as good, it's easy to warm to Spasojevic's above stated assertion that we effectively prostitute ourselves to make ends meet and prosper in modern society.
+With the current resurgence of opinion that greed as good, it's easy to warm to Spasojevic's above stated assertion that we effectively prostitute ourselves to make ends meet and prosper in modern society.
 It's a notion that slaps me squarely in the face every time I turn on the TV, as I wearily watch comedians who would once have employed their talents to challenge and attack the status quo now hawking everything from Direct Line Insurance to Crunchy Nut Clusters.
 These are the bejewelled concubines of corporate prostitution, those who whore themselves willingly for conglomerates in the pursuit of money they neither need nor deserve.
 For those on the lower rungs it's more a matter of survival than choice, and in a society that encourages self-interest at the expense of all but the immediate family, the majority are forced to dance to the employing corporation's tune.
-Increasingly we are encouraged to buy not what we need but what we're told we should have.
+Increasingly we are badgered to buy not what we need but what we're told we should have.
 It's a collective cupidity that is now programmed into us almost from the moment we emerge from the womb, in the television images that now share in the role of child-rearing, in those kiddie-high sweet trays that supermarkets place by the checkouts, in the brand-name loyalty that helps us to select just the right make of baby food, nappies, vitamins and wet wipes.
-For a modern teenager, much of life is about commercial choices, about brands and labels and corporate identity, a proclaimed freedom of choice in which the product increasingly controls its owner.** And when you die then don't worry, because there's a good chance you'll still end up paying for your own funeral, and the fact that you have ceased to exist in mortal form will not prevent companies from phoning you up and trying to sell you life insurance.
+For a modern teenager much of life is about commercial choices, about brands and labels and corporate identity, a proclaimed freedom of choice in which the product increasingly controls its owner.** And when you die then don't worry, because there's a good chance you'll still end up paying for your own funeral, and the fact that you have ceased to exist in mortal form will not prevent companies from phoning you up and trying to sell you life insurance.

 Spasojevic himself states in the introduction he provides on this DVD that "you are raped from birth and the raping doesn't stop even after your death," and it's in the cinematic expression of this viewpoint that the film is at his most allegorically literal, as Vukmir angrily (and revealingly) equates the country to "one big shitty kindergarten" and screens footage for Milos of a newborn baby being raped to the delighted smile of its watching mother.
 Nowhere is the film-as-metaphor more plainly visible – the baby is clearly a fake (at least in the uncut version), and the mother's reaction unlikely in any real world scenario, while the footage that so excites Vukmir ("This is a new genre Milos!
 Newborn porn!") is the point at which the services of the sickened Milos can no longer be bought at any commercial price.
 There's no doubt that Spasojevic is deliberately pushing outrage buttons here, but he is doing so in the knowledge that (and probably because) the real world situations he is allegorising fail to provoke the anger they by all rights should – we not only allow the representatives of government and the corporate world to butt-fuck us on a daily basis, we openly (or perhaps that should be blindly) embrace it.
 In this respect Spasojevic's decision to view the working world in pornographic terms makes terrible sense.
 Here sex becomes a symbol of enterprise and toil and favourite euphemisms for genitalia are literalised, as Milos's penis becomes both a tool and a weapon, his unique skill with which earns him gainful employment but is later turned by his employer/captor into a weapon of war.